“You don’t have to see the whole staircase, just take the first step.”

 COUPLES

 I received specialized training in couples counseling both in graduate school at SUNY Stony Brook, and during my internship in Charleston, SC.
 I've worked with couples who are dating, engaged, married and divorcing.
-At any stage in the game, you can choose to strengthen your relationship skills, or address those persistent issues that fuel frustration.
+At any stage, you can choose to strengthen your relationship skills, or address those persistent issues that fuel frustration.

 Frequently Asked Couple Questions